This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2. NEVER flush biodegradable/compostable or 'flushable' poo bags

-Many studies have shown that so called biodegradable and 'flushable' products, including flushable poo bags, don't actually disintegrate as claimed.
+Many studies have shown that so called biodegradable and 'flushable' products, including flushable poo bags, don't disintegrate as claimed.
 This is primarily because they're designed to biodegrade in warm water, not cold water, like that in our toilets.
 In fact, 'flushable' poo bags have historically caused $8 million in blockages in Australia so it's not recommended to try flushing these bags, despite what they claim!
 The same goes for cat litter.
 Our old sewage systems are only designed for the 3 P's - Pee, Poo and Paper and can easily get blocked if anything else is thrown in.

-So what about dog poo (without the bags)?
+3. What about dog poo (without the bags)?

 Again, dog poo is considerably different to human poo.
-It contains twice the harmful bacteria and viruses and also contains unique parasites.
+It contains twice the amount of harmful bacteria and also contains unique parasites.
 One particular parasite, Toxocara, is highly resistant to high temperatures.
 Our water treatment facilities are not designed to deal with dog poo pathogens such as this so there's a chance that they will pass through and contaminate our waterways if flushed down the toilet.
 Toxocara can also infect humans, causing blindness in children and infect animals so presents a public health risk.
 This is why many waste water treatment plants advise against flushing any type of pet poo down the toilet, due to the extra pathogens it contains.

 Dog and cat poo can also contain medicines, such as parasite treatments, which can be highly toxic to aquatic life and may threaten the stability of entire ecosystems.
 Medicines are much trickier to clean from sewage and will likely pass unchanged into our waterways.

-There's also the question of whether flushing pet waste could really ever be a viable widespread solution.
 Could our old sewage systems really cope with the additional faeces of 12 million dogs and 10 million cats if everyone starting flushing their pet's poo?
 It's unlikely!

 We contacted Wessex Water and South West Water on the matter of flushing pet poo and both gave different answers.
 The former advised it was safe to do so, while the latter strongly advised against it!
 This may be due to their different treatment processes which can vary depending on location.
 However both water companies agreed that you should never flush any 'flushable' products down the toilet, even if they claim to be safe to flush as in real world this just simply isn't the case and they often cause costly blockages.
 They emphasised that only the three P's - Poo, Paper and Pee should ever be flushed down the toilet.